Edith Watson: Early life

-Watson was the youngest of four children.
+Born in 1861 in East Windsor Hill, Connecticut, United States, Edith Watson was the youngest of four children.
 Her family was involved in the newspaper business and also farmed tobacco.
 She and her sister, Amelia Watson, shared an interest in the art of watercolor painting, and at one point set out to become working artists by building their own studio.
 For about a decade, they traveled throughout New England, showing and selling their artwork.
 In the 1890s, when they went their separate ways, Watson started experimenting with the camera.
 Watson also studied photography with her uncle, botanist Sereno Watson.

 Photography career

 In 1896, Watson first traveled to Canada, and spent much of the next 35 years photographing rural people, often women, across the country.
 She sold her photographs to several North American newspapers and magazines; sometimes, she bartered her photographs to obtain lodging or supplies.
 Through these efforts, she maintained her independence and supported herself both as an artist and as a traveler.

 For many years, she spent time during the winter in Bermuda, renting a cottage in St. George's, Bermuda and selling watercolors and hand-tinted photographs.
 In 1911, in Bermuda, Watson met journalist Victoria "Queenie" Hayward, who eventually became her partner in work and in life.
 The two women lived, worked, and traveled extensively together through isolated areas of Canada.

 With her camera, Watson documented the lives of people in Newfoundland, Labrador, the Maritimes, Quebec, Ontario, and then westward into Manitoba and British Columbia, while Hayward wrote about them.
 The two women stayed with First Nations people in Quebec and Ontario; Mennonites, Doukhobors, and other "New Canadians" in Manitoba; and Haida people in British Columbia.

 In 1922, Watson and Hayward published Romantic Canada, an illustrated travelogue of their journeys across Canada.
+The book featured 77 of Watson's photographs reproduced in halftone.
+It was atypical for its time, as it highlighted women's contributions to rural communities.
 In it, Hayward coined the phrase "the Canadian mosaic" to describe the region's multiculturalism; the phrase and concept was picked up by subsequent thinkers and artists, including writer and cultural promoter John Murray Gibbon.
+She sold her work to governments and advertisers, as well as publications including Chatelaine, Maclean's, the Canadian Magazine, National Geographic, and Ladies’ Home Journal.
+Uncommonly for the time, she insisted on being credited for her published work.

+Watson died in St. Petersburg, Florida, in 1943.